Spring 2024 Recruitment

-The Georgia Tech EcoCAR VIP Team is looking for undergraduate and graduate students who are interested in learning about and working with innovative vehicle technologies to kickoff the EcoCAR EV Challenge.
-Spring 2023 will be the second semester of the new challenge and we are looking to build our backbone for the competition!
+The Georgia Tech EcoCAR VIP Team is looking for undergraduate and graduate students who are interested in learning about and working with innovative vehicle technologies.
+Spring 2024 will be the second year of the challenge and we are starting the build of our Magna all wheel drive architecture!

-We are looking to recruit dedicated and highly-motivated individuals to aid in a multitude of mechanical, electrical, human-machine interface, and computer science efforts (see below for specifics).
+We are looking to recruit dedicated and highly-motivated individuals to aid in a multitude of mechanical, electrical, computer science, communications, and diversity, equity, and inclusions efforts.

 By joining our team you will:

 - Gain hands-on experience working with industry hardware and software tools

 - Gain experience on how electric machines, batteries, and other EV technologies work

 - Participate in the process of deconstructing, modifying, and rebuilding a vehicle

 - Understand the process of developing reliable, market-ready hardware and software systems